 The secret to the effectiveness of the scares in The Innkeepers is the sense of banal normality that bookends them.
 The two leads, Sara Paxton & Pat Healy gel together so well, their conversations so naturalistic, a proper work husband & wife who’s likeable demeanours and often funny yet affectionate barbs at one another remind us all of our own work place partner in crime who makes the working day that little easier to stomach.
 Because we have been presented with two affable, relatively normal lead characters, the sparse moments of supernatural peril become more palpable, their payoffs much greater.
 We don’t want harm to come to these guys because they are essentially us, That is where The Innkeepers truly works its magic in my opinion.
 Factor in some memorable and I feel, truly creepy ghosts and you are on to a winner.

-In closing, The Innkeepers Is a funny, creepy, slow build ghost story with a great payoff for those that persevere.
-Don’t be put off by any bad press that this film may have received upon release, it is most certainly worthy of your time this Halloween, or anytime for that matter.
+The Innkeepers Is a funny, creepy, slow build ghost story with a great pay-off for those that persevere.
+Don’t be put off by any bad press that this film may have received from some camps upon release, it is most certainly worthy of your time this Halloween, or anytime for that matter.